P-Value

 What is a p-value in A/B testing?

 A p-value is the probability of observing a test result as extreme as (or more extreme than) the one measured, assuming there is actually no real difference between the variants (the null hypothesis is true).
-A p-value of 0.05 means: if the variants are truly identical, there is a 5% chance of seeing a difference this large by random chance.
+A p-value of 0.05 means: if the variants are truly identical, there is a 5% chance of seeing a difference this large by random chance alone.
 Most A/B testing uses a significance threshold of p < 0.05 (95% confidence) — meaning you accept a 5% probability of declaring a false winner.
+The American Statistical Association published a statement in 2016 clarifying what p-values do and don't mean, following widespread misuse in research.

 What p-value should I use for A/B testing?

 The standard threshold is p < 0.05 (95% statistical significance), meaning you accept a 5% false positive rate.
-Some teams use p < 0.01 (99% confidence) for high-stakes decisions — implementing a change across millions of sessions where a false positive would be costly.
-Using p < 0.10 (90% confidence) is generally not recommended for business decisions — it means 1 in 10 declared winners is actually a false positive.
+Use p < 0.01 (99% confidence) for high-stakes decisions — implementing a major change across millions of sessions where a false positive would be costly or hard to reverse. p < 0.10 (90% confidence) is not recommended for business decisions — it means 1 in 10 declared winners is actually a false positive.
 Never relax your threshold mid-test because results are 'almost there' — that's the peeking problem in disguise.

 Does a low p-value mean a big effect?

-No. P-value only tells you how unlikely the result is under the null hypothesis — it says nothing about the size or practical importance of the effect.
+No — this is one of the most important misunderstandings in statistics.
+P-value only tells you how unlikely the result is under the null hypothesis.
+It says nothing about the size or practical importance of the effect.
 A very large sample can produce a statistically significant result (tiny p-value) from a trivially small conversion rate difference — say, 3.00% vs 3.02%.
 The practical significance (effect size) is what determines whether the result is worth acting on.
-Always interpret p-values alongside effect size and confidence intervals.
+Always interpret p-values alongside effect size and confidence intervals, not in isolation.